mutms/moodle-tool_muprog/README.md

 provide enhanced flexibility and automation, making it an indispensable tool for managing complex educational or training offerings.

-**Key features:**
+Programs enhance Moodle's core functionality by bridging gaps in traditional course management.
+They offer solutions for challenges such as organizing courses across categories, managing multi-tenancy for course roles, and scheduling individualized course access.
+With seamless integration into Moodle™, Programs provide a scalable and efficient way to manage both small-scale and large-scale learning initiatives and training.

+## Key features

 * program content created as a hierarchy of courses, training frameworks and course sets with flexible sequencing rules,
-* Program catalogue where students may browse available programs and related courses,
 * multiple sources for allocation of students to programs,
 * advanced program scheduling settings,
 * efficient course enrolment automation,
-* easy-to-use program management interface,
+* easy-to-use _Program management_ interface,
+* _Program catalogue_ where students may browse available programs and related courses,
-- dedicated _My programs_ profile page,
+* dedicated _My programs profile page_,
-- _My programs_ dashboard block for quick access to details.
+* _My programs dashboard block_ for quick access to details.

-**Additional benefits**

-Programs enhance Moodle's core functionality by bridging gaps in traditional course management.
-They offer solutions for challenges such as organizing courses across categories, managing multi-tenancy for course roles, and scheduling individualized course access.
-With seamless integration into Moodle™, Programs provide a scalable and efficient way to manage both small-scale and large-scale learning initiatives and training.

 ## Requirements